top of page

 About Me

-Junior designer focused on human-centered design, with special attention to equity.
-Currently seeking professional opportunities to gain experience in: product design, experience design, user research, graphic design, industrial design, or UX/UI.
+Junior designer trained in human-centered design, with special attention to equity.
+Currently seeking professional opportunities starting summer 2026 in: experience design, product design, and user research.
 Keen to find settings that encourage an interdisciplinary approach to understanding how design informs our everyday lives.
 Invested in collaboration and very capable of communicating in English, Spanish, and French.
 Eager to contribute critical thinking and design skills while actively organizing team projects and timelines with attention to detail.
 Six years of professional training within a fashion company expanded from initial design assistance to: branding, graphic design, art direction, and web design.

 Contact